mattfreed/IDD-Fa19-Lab7/README.md

 Either these packages were depreciated or had issues that required other packages to be installed that couldnt be installed through node.

-Given these issues, I called it quits and modified the arduino code instead to take a picture at a random time when pressing the button.
+Given these issues, I called it quits and modified the arduino code instead Made a very low framerate video feed:

 **b.
 Upload a video of your working modified project**